NithinKalidas/Appian/Generic.md

 Business user who does not have login credential in appian but able to access
 Eg: Complaince related to water shortage, Electricity shortage

-## 11.How do you implement Optimistic locking in appian?
+## 11. How do you implement Optimistic locking in appian?
 In CDT Based approch, we can add a new column Version and default set to zero, In XSD package add @Version and import and then using trigerrs we can create those versions.

 ## 12. how to configure Single click document download?
+Url construct -> Create API ->

-## 13. Suppose we need to update 1000 rows of data on daily basis in a week how can we do that or what is the optimised way to prevet without affecting the Performance?
+## 13. Suppose we need to Insert 100000 rows of data on daily basis in a week how can we do that or what is the optimised way to prevet without affecting the Performance?
 update using batch wise in non business hours

 ## 14. Suppose we have 1000 entries in excel file and how can i dumb to 5 different database?